puckbee/CVR/README.md

 [Pre-processing time] is the time of converting a sparse matrix with CSR format to CVR format. <br>
 [SpMV Execution time] is the average time of running 1000 iterations of SpMV with CVR format.
 Note that 1000 can be changed by changing "Number of Iterations" <br>

-# Compare CVR with other formats/solutions
+# Compare CVR with Other Formats/Solutions
 MKL,CSR-I and ESB are dependent on MKL. <br>
 Please make sure that MKL is already installed and the environment variable $MKL_ROOT is already set. <br>